What is Google MUM? How It Can Impact SEO?

 MUM is Google’s most scalable, multi-tasking AI model to date.
 It can interpret using a massive linguistic and multimedia knowledge graph of over 75 languages and learn from the visual world.

-2. What is the impact of MUM on Search Engine Optimisation?
+2. What is the impact of MUM on Search Engine Optimization?

 Semantic search that understands query intent takes priority.
 As MUM evolves search, optimizing for accessibility, quality material, structured data, graphic components, FAQs, and user experience may become increasingly important.